queilawithaQ/documentation/_general/integrations/assertible.md

 }'
 ```

-For a more complete walk-through of setting this up read this Codeship blog post: [Add post-deploy smoke tests to any Codeship pipeline](https://blog.codeship.com/add-post-deploy-smoke-tests-to-any-codeship-pipeline/).
+For a more complete walk-through of setting this up read this CodeShip blog post: [Add post-deploy smoke tests to any CodeShip pipeline](https://blog.codeship.com/add-post-deploy-smoke-tests-to-any-codeship-pipeline/).